cixk1/security-tools/README.md

 -> Including taking screenshots of these pages
 - Generating wordlists

+### Installation
+Before running the python script makes sure to install the requirements file by running the following command:
+`pip3 install -r requirements.txt`
+-> If your host system does not support pip3 then use a virtual environment

 ### Development
 This is a experimental repo for educational purposes.
 This means also that this repo is still in active development.